mihirgupta665/intro_to_github/README.md

-git clone "_link_" : is used to clone a git repository to our local system ls : shows files in a directory but       ls -Force : shows all hidden files of a directory(including .git -> which are present in each folder of  which gits saves the history or runs) git status:  gives the status of files whether they are up to date or not
+git clone "_link_" : is used to clone a git repository to our local system ls : shows files in a directory but       ls -Force : shows all hidden files of a directory(including .git -> which are present in each folder of  which gits saves the history or runs)
+Note: in git hub we dont need to add(staged) the changes we could directly commit them but in git we need to first add the changes(staged : ready to be saved) then commit(save) them. git status:  gives the status of files whether they are up to date or not git branch:  to get the name of your git branch git pull origin main: these is used to pull the changes made in the file of github

+/*
+    git status:

+    untracked: new files which git has not yet tracked
+    modified: changed
+    staged: file is ready to be committed
+    unmodified: unchanged
+*/

+git add <- file name -> adds new or changed files of our current working directory to git staging area. git add . : is used to add all the modified content alltogether. git restore --staged <- file name  -> : to unstage a file